-Article Review Basic (10 pts) Proficient (15 pts) Advanced (20 pts) Research course topic and locate 2 articles, one peer-reviewed and one secular related to course content.
+Article Review Basic (10 pts) Proficient (15 pts) Advanced (20 pts) Research course topic and locate a relevant article that relates to the course content.
 We want to see what is happening in schools nationwide regarding this topic.
-Write an article review and personal reflection connecting article with the course content and school environment.
+Write an article review/personal reflection connecting article with course content and schools.
 Writes review of articles with basic citation information and briefly shows connection between course and article content.
 Must Include a copy of the article utilized in this assignment.
 Writes review of article with a few references of information.
 Some critical analysis and solutions.
 Explores the connection between course and article content, showing full understanding of both interrelationships for teaching considerations.
 Writes review of article with several informative references and thoroughly demonstrates the connection between article and course content.
 Reflection incorporates abstract and critical analysis and alternatives or solutions.
 Personal experiences and perspectives are included.
 Review applies information learned to potential classroom situations.